mohamedawnallah/mohamedawnallah/README.md

 ## Quotes I Like
+- “Thoughts are real, physical things that occupy mental real estate.
+Moment by moment, every day, you are changing the structure of your brain through your thinking.
+When we hope, it is an activity of the mind that changes the structure of our brain in a positive and normal direction.”  - ([Caroline Leaf](https://drleaf.com/) - Switch on Your Brain)
 - "My mentor, Wahei Takeda, used to say, 'I think gratitude works like miracles.
 If you pour on gratitude, everything melts, especially bad feelings.'" - ([Ken Honda](https://kenhonda.com/) - Happy Money)
 - "Progress requires unlearning.
 Becoming the best version of yourself requires you to continuously edit your beliefs, and to upgrade and expand your identity." - ([James Clear](https://en.wikipedia.org/wiki/James_Clear) - Atomic Habits)
 - “The cure for boredom is curiosity.
 There is no cure for curiosity.” - ([Nir Eyal](https://en.wikipedia.org/wiki/Nir_Eyal) - Indistractable)